wp-plugins/media-library-assistant/readme.txt

 All three of these parameters support the Markup and Attachment-specific substitution arguments defined for Markup Templates.
 For example, if you code `mla_rollover_text="{+date+} : {+description+}"`, the rollover text will contain the upload date, a colon, and the full description of each gallery item.
 Simply add "{+" before the substitution parameter name and add "+}" after the name.
 Note that the enclosing delimiters are different than those used in the templates, since the shortcode parser reserves square brackets ("[" and "]") for its own use.

+<h4>Google File Viewer Support</h4>

+Four `[mla_gallery]` parameters provide an easy way to generate thumbnail images for the non-image file types.

+* `mla_viewer`: must be "true" to enable thumbnail generation

+* `mla_viewer_extensions`: a comma-delimited list of the file extensions to be processed; the default is "pdf,txt,doc,xls,ppt" (do not include the dot (".") preceding the file extension).
+You may add or remove extensions, but these are known to generate reasonable thumbnail images.
+Sadly, the newer "docx,xlsx,pptx" extensions do not work well with the Google File Viewer.

+* `mla_viewer_page`: the page number (default "1") to be used for the thumbnail image.
+If you specify a value greater than the number of pages in the file, no image is generated.

+* `mla_viewer_width`: the width in pixels (default "150") of the generated thumbnail image.
+The height will be set automatically and cannot be specified.

+When this feature is active, gallery items for which WordPress can generate a thumbnail image are not altered.
+If WordPress generation fails, the gallery thumbnail is replaced by an "img" html tag whose "src" attribute contains a url reference to the Google File Viewer.
+The Google File Viewer arguments include the url of the source file, the page number and the width.
+Note that the source file must be Internet accessible; files behind firewalls and on local servers will not generate a thumbnail image.

 <h4>Order, Orderby</h4>

 To order the gallery randomly, use "orderby=rand".
 To suppress gallery ordering you can use "orderby=none" or "order=rand".